bhattmeet/Codenest-Collective_Website/SEO_SETUP_GUIDE.md

 ### 6. Domain Consistency

 **What was done:**
-- Updated all references from `www.codenestcollective.net` to `codenestcollective.net`
+- Updated all references to use `www.codenestcollective.net` (the currently working domain)
-- Updated all references from `codenestcollective.com` to `codenestcollective.net`
+- Changed all old `.com` references to `.net`
 - Ensured consistency across:
   - index.html meta tags
   - Open Graph tags